convos-chat/convos/doc/faq.md

 ## Can Convos run behind behind my favorite web server?

-Yes, but it needs some addition configuration to understand how to behave.
+Yes, but Convos and the web server needs to be configured properly and [WebSockets](https://www.websocket.org/) need to be supported through the chain.

-There are two things you need to do if you want to run Convos behind a reverse proxy, such as Apache or nginx:

-The first thing is that [MOJO_REVERSE_PROXY](/doc/config.html#MOJO_REVERSE_PROXY) must be set to a true value.
+The first thing is that the environment variable [MOJO_REVERSE_PROXY](/doc/config.html#MOJO_REVERSE_PROXY) must be set to a true value.

-The other thing is that the reverse proxy need to pass on some HTTP headers to Mojolicious/Convos to instruct it into behaving correctly.
+The other thing is that the reverse proxy need to pass on some HTTP headers to Convos, so correct URLs will be generated.
 Below are two examples for setting up Convos behind nginx or Apache.

-To sum up, the important things are:
+Here are the important headers:

 * "Host" header must be set to the original request's "Host" header.
 * "X-Forwarded-Proto" header must be set to either "http" or "https".
 * "X-Request-Base" header must be set if your application is not available from the root of your domain.
-* The web server need to support WebSockets.

-Here is a complete example:
+Here is a complete example on how to start Convos, and configur either nginx or Apache:

-### Start convos behind a reverse proxy
+Start convos behind a reverse proxy:

     $ MOJO_REVERSE_PROXY=1 ./script/convos daemon --listen http://127.0.0.1:8080

-### Example nginx config
+Example nginx config:

     # Host and port where convos is running
     upstream convos { server 127.0.0.1:8080; }